Christmas in the Park - Tree Lighting

 Beaches Recreation Centre Advisory Council

 Annual Pancake Breakfast hosted by the Advisory Council.
-Please bring a non-perishable food item or unwrapped new toy to donate.
+There will be a collection of non-perishable food items in support of Centre 55.

 Winter begins (Winter Solstice)